When it comes to building model train tracks, nothing impacts a track plan more than the minimum radius of your curves. But, how sharp is too sharp?

-In general, large models like scale-length passenger cars, autoracks, intermodal equipment, and large steam locomotives will require a larger radius than short rollingstock like switch engines and "shorty" freight cars.
+In general, large models like scale-length passenger cars, autoracks, intermodal equipment, and large steam locomotives will require a larger radius than short rolling stock like switch engines and "shorty" freight cars.
 You can decrease the minimum radius by increasing the distance between cars, but this can compromise the train's appearance.

-There are small "scale" prototypes and large "toy" models meaning there is still no definitive minimum radius.
+And, there are small "scale" prototypes and large "toy" models meaning there is still no definitive minimum radius.

 If you have parallel tracks in a curve, the spacing between tracks is important.
 The sharper the radii, the greater the distance between rails will need to be.
 Depending on the model, trains may overhang the track on both the inside and outside of a curve.
 Space tracks too close and they could sideswipe.